wrightmartin/revolution13/README.md

 - LESS (compiled with Mixture)
 - Typekit

----

 ## Layouts
-This project only uses one layout (layout.liquid) with the following includes - header, footer and sponsors
+This project only uses one layout (layout.liquid) with the following includes

----
+- header
+- footer
+- sponsors

 ## Pages
 - About (about.liquid)